 - Mood changes

 If you are feeling irritable and sad, there is a good chance it could be related to menopause, but the above listed symptoms are not linked only to menopause.
 There are a number of conditions that can cause you to feel downright irritable.
-Tell your doctor how you are feeling, so he or she can rule out other medical or psychiatric conditions.
+Tell your doctor how you are feeling, so they can rule out other medical or psychiatric conditions.

 How Can I Cope With the Emotional Changes of Menopause?